 In each SCE platform, two of the four Ethernet interfaces are connected to each of the network links, while the other two Ethernet interfaces are used for cascading between the SCE platforms.
-(See Connecting the Line Ports to the Network for specific cabling procedures for redundant topologies.)
+(See the Cisco SCE 2000 Installation and Configuration Guide for specific cabling procedures for redundant topologies.)
 The cascade ports are used for transferring network traffic, keep-alive messages and subscriber state updates.